sc00bid00/exam05/README.md

 # Exam 42/05

-This repository contains my solution to Exam 05 at 42 School Heilbronn.
+This repository contains my version of the mentioned code.

 ## Table of Contents